bab55z/debloy/README.md

 - Make your first push to the server from your local code base to deploy your code. _Only performed for the first push, Debloy will detect the push and execute the laravel command to generate the app key_.
 - After the initial push, you need to update the .env file of the new environment accordingly to your requirements.
 - Voilà! enjoy your newly created app.

+**Important notice:**

+as of now, you need to move to the folder where debloy script is installed (the folder containing `debloy.sh`).

+You must also run debloy.sh with sudo

+`sudo debloy.sh -y stage-site-debloy.yml -d database-dump-file.sql`

 **Parameters**